Katorma/jtmrm/README.md

 <h1>The Great Escape: Rise of Technology</h1>

 <h3>How to run this project</h3>
-  To run this project, you must have a Windows machine with an x86_64 architecture.
+ <p>To run this project, you must have a Windows machine with an x86_64 architecture.
   It may run on other machines, but is only built with this target platform in mind.
-    1) Download the executable file.
+    1) Download the executable file.<br>
     2) Open the file and click the start button to begin playing.
     3) Press the escape keys to see a description of the controls.